yiyins2/CS320-SU23/p1/grading-guidelines.md

 * The day after the regular deadline: grading process starts
 * Three days after the hard deadline: TAs finish grading
 * Within five days after the hard deadline: grades posted to Canvas and start collecting regrade requests
-    * You can submit regrade requests through the [Grading Issues form](https://docs.google.com/forms/d/e/1FAIpQLSf74qFnkZPHeyWiESxMnxuGq-uOutBAJyH962SQ_zNo3Uzn9w/viewform?usp=sf_link)
+    * You can submit regrade requests through the [Project Grading Issues Form](https://forms.gle/uSp7bjHWwjqhkeYV7)
     * The regrade requests are only for TA's mistakes in manual grading
     * Please do not submit any regrade requests until grades are posted to Canvas
 * One week after the grade release on Canvas: we will stop collecting regrade requests